Australian Couples Estate Planning Bundle

 Any assets that a bankrupt gets during bankruptcy vests in the bankruptcy trustee.
 Such assets are lost to the creditors.

-Any assets a bankrupt can get his hands on is then then under the control of the bankrupt trustee.
+Any assets a bankrupt can get his hands on are then under the control of the bankrupt trustee.

 Example of after-acquired property from dead parent’s Wills: